 Owning your own home is the great Australian dream.
 Home ownership delivers a wide range of economic and social benefits - both to home owners and the communities in which they live.
-However, Australia and its premier State, NSW, have been experiencing declining levels of home ownership for some time.
+However, Australia has been experiencing declining levels of home ownership for some time.